Jmilk3/UCS_Voting_Repo/README.md

 3. You should now be able to run the code.
 If you need to install a new library, be sure to update the requirements.txt file as well.
     * Don't forget to activate the environment if you are running anything from the command line.
     * If you are using VSCode, you may need to update which python interpreter it is using for the dependency detection to work correctly.

+## GerryChain viability: Can we subdivide our regions so that we have districts to shuffle?
+* It's possible.
+Our cities have census data for city council election districts, so we could try to use those.
+    * However, since these are the smallest subdivisions that I could find for Smithfield and Asheboro, we can't do anything here.
+We can't create a graph with enough nodes to be interesting with the 4 districts that these towns have.
+    * Charlotte has quite a few more districts in it, but I am unsure if that will be enough to shuffle them in an interesting way.
+This one does require further investigation.
+* It's not looking good, actually.
+    * The smallest subdivisions with demographics data looks like zip code area, which means we have like 20ish nodes for Charlotte.
+I don't think that the district shuffling thing is possible for areas this small.
+    * We might have to just look at overall town/city demographics
+* If we decide that there is no point in trying this, then I can just get rid of gerrychain.
+    * This would once again allow us to use python 3.13.
+This is why I haven't merged to main yet.